Not his finest hour: The dark side of Winston Churchill

 afternoon," putting multitudes of Jordanians under the thumb of a throneless

-Hashemite prince, Abdullah, whose brother Faisal was awarded an arbitrary patch
+Hashemite prince, Abdullah, whose brother Faisal was awarded another arbitrary patch

-of desert that became Iraq.
+of land that became Iraq.
 Faisal and Abdullah were war buddies of Churchill's

 pal T. E. Lawrence, the famous "Lawrence of Arabia" (who was called "the wild